magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38799-downloadable-products-were-not-saved-after-creating-a-staging-update.md

 labels:
 ---

-The MDVA-XXX Magento patch solves/fixes the issue where .....
-This patch is available when the Magento Quality Patch (MQP) tool xxx is installed.
-The patch ID is MDVA-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Magento xxx. (this is optional, if the issue really was fixed).
+The MDVA-38799 Magento patch solves the issue where downloadable products weren't saved after creating a staging update.
+This patch is available when the Magento Quality Patch (MQP) tool 1.1.0 is installed.
+The patch ID is MDVA-38799.
+Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions